zooniverse/front-end-monorepo/docs/arch/adr-25.md

 ]}
 ```

-This annotation structure has a few issues because it solely relies on an array index to relate back to the original task.
+The annotation structure for the sub-task, under `details`, has a few issues because it solely relies on an array index to relate back to the original sub-task.
 This makes it difficult to make downstream analysis and aggregation scripts.
 The aggregation code now has to parse the details array and make a "mock annotation" of the correct structure to be passed along to the next reducer.

 ### Sub-task UI